 The church was originally aisleless, but the north aisle was added around 1190 and the south in about 1350.
 The church was expanded in the early 14th century when the porch, spire and clerestories were added.

 The most interesting feature of the exterior is the collection of carvings found at the string course.
-Here you will find a diverse and wonderful collection of carved birds, beasts, and downright peculiar beings.
+Here you will find a diverse and wonderful collection of carved birds, beasts, and other peculiar beings.

 There are human figures that may be churchmen and others that may be knights.
 Other carvings in the body of the church look like Green Men, the pagan wild man of the woods, surrounded by foliage.